-Program 2008-2014 Objective 2008-2014 Accomplishment 2008-2014 Funding Amount Responsible Agency Future Policies/ Actions Emergency Shelter Grants Temporary shelter, case management, referrals for individuals/ families at risk of becoming homeless.
-Provide temporary Shelter, case management and referral services for 774 very low to moderate income families 2007-2012: Provided 2,531 bed nights and supportive services Approximately 98K ESG, annually CDBG Continue Program as Homeless Solutions Disabled Housing Provide housing and supportive services for developmentally disabled and other handicapped residents.
-Allocated \$300K to rehab a 4-unit building for developmentally disabled adults 300К CDBG Continue Program as Rehabilitate Homes to Accommodate Individuals with Developmental Disabilities Emergency Shelter Zone Identification Amend zoning code to identify at least one zone where emergency shelters are permitted by right without a discretionary approval.
+Program 2008-2014 Objective 2008-2014 2008-2014 Responsible Future Policies/ Fiografii Accomplishment Funding Amount Agency Actions Disabled Housing Provide housing and supportive services for developmentally disabled and other handicapped residents.
+Allocated \$300K to rehab a 4- unit building for developmentally disabled adults \$300K CDBG Continue Program as Rehabilitate Homes to Accommodate Individuals with Developmental Disabilities Emergency Shelter Zone Identification Amend zoning code to identify at least one zone where emergency shelters are permitted by right without a discretionary approval.
 Expected adoption of ordinance: 12/2013 No additional funding.
-Planning Program Completed (10/2013) Transitional/ Supportive Housing Amend zoning code to clarify that transitional housing for 6 or fewer persons and non-group transitional housing for 6 or more persons are considered residential uses and subject to the same restrictions and permit processes as other residential uses.
+Planning Program Completed (12/2013) Transitional/ Supportive Housing Amend zoning code to clarify that transitional housing for 6 or fewer persons and non-group transitional housing for 6 or more persons are considered residential uses and subject to the same restrictions and permit processes as other residential uses.
 Expected adoption of ordinance: 12/2013 No additional funding.
-Planning Program Completed (10/2013) Tenant Based Rental Assistance Provide support in the form of security deposits and/or monthly rental subsidies to those at risk of becoming homeless or recently homeless.
+Planning Program Completed (12/2013) Tenant Based Rental Assistance Provide support in the form of security deposits and/or monthly rental subsidies to those at risk of becoming homeless or recently homeless.
 2010-2011: 71 units 2011-2012: 71 units 2010-2012: \$885K to 67 hhlds, 61 ELI, 6 LI; 27 senior, 33 perm.
 Disabled, 7 vets CDBG Continue Program Homelessness Prevention and Rapid Re- housing Provide up to 6 months of rental arrearages and up to 12 months rental assistance, onetime payment of utility bills that had been disconnected, emergency shelter for families and individuals.
-2010-2011 \$918,344, GF \$46,258 CDBG End program: Funding only available 2010-2011 through Federal Stimulus Extremely Low- Income Housing Encourage the provision of adequate amounts of extremely low-income housing.
-Due to recent substantial cuts in HOME funds and dissolution of RDA, City has limited ability to finance new housing.
-No additional funding.
-Planning and CDBG Continue program as New Zoning Tools and Processes & New Affordable Multi-Family Housing Alcohol/Drug Abuse Treatment Coordinate referrals to substance abuse treatment programs. Ü No additional funding Continue program as Homeless Solutions
+2010-2011 \$918,344, GF \$46,258 CDBG End program: Funding only available 2010- 2011 through Federal Stimulu Extremely Low- Income Housing Encourage the provision of adequate amounts of extremely low-income housing.
+Due to recent substantial cuts in HOME funds No additional funding.
+Planning and CDBG Continue program as Nev Zoning Tools an